(work in progress)

 1818

-This gown with a crossover neckline, as well as other gowns of this period, feature a bodice that is low, round, and filled in with a neckerchief.
+This gown with a crossover neckline, as well as other gowns of this period, feature a bodice that is low, round, and filled in with a handkerchief.
+The bodice is not separate.
+It is cut as one piece with the skirt and gathered.

 This formal silk gown features a broad neckline, gathered slightly at the neck.
-The top of the skirt is not pulled in too tight to the body: again, the ideal is a smooth column.
+The waist is drawn in slightly by a drawstring but there are no gathers: again, the ideal is a smooth column.
 The waistline is only about a third of the way between the shoulder and elbow.
-The slight gathering at the waist is probably due to a drawstring.
-The bodice has a broad, rounded neckline, gathered slightly by a drawstring (this actually improves the fit quite well).
+The bodice has a broad, rounded neckline, gathered slightly by a drawstring (this actually improves the fit).
 There are no gathers at the front of the skirt.

 The black bodice shows the wide but short style of the late teens.
 The waistline is quite high, and there is now trimming that adds volume to the shoulder, enhancing the horizontal effect.